Skip to main content

 What’s the Difference Between High and Low Deductibles?

 A deductible is the amount you pay before your insurance policy kicks in to help pay for a covered event.
 Typically, a higher deductible health plan equals a lower monthly premium, which is why some people find a high-deductible health plan (HDHP) more attractive.
-However, studies have indicated that people with an HDHP tend to skip their health care – even the free medical care, such as preventive services like mammograms.
+However, studies indicate people with an HDHP tend to skip their health care – even the free medical care, such as preventive services like mammograms.

 Those who choose a low-deductible plan may see a higher monthly premium.
 This is because an insurer will need to kick in more in the event of covered medical services.
 Many depend on their current financial situation when they choose how much to spend out of pocket (for their deductible) during a plan year.